-\textbf{Storage inefficiencies:} For batch analytics, PyWren~\cite{pywren} addresses storage inefficiencies by pushing intermediate data to a managed data store like Amazon S3.
-However, since intermediate data is still opaque, and compute and storage are isolated, PyWren cannot support data-driven computation or achieve data locality and load balancing simultaneously.
+\textbf{Storage inefficiencies:} For batch analytics,~\cite{locus, pywren} addresses storage inefficiencies by pushing intermediate data to the appropriate external data services (like Amazon S3, Redis) while remaining cost efficient and running on serverless platforms.
+Similarly,~\cite{pocket} is an elastic data store used to store intermediate data of serverless applications.
+However, since this data is still opaque, and compute and storage are managed in isolation, these systems cannot support data-driven computation or achieve data locality and load balancing simultaneously.